 The types of crimes that can make a green card holder deportable, as relevant to someone with a DUI conviction, include:

 Even if you're not deportable, leaving the U.S. could create a new set of problems for you.
-A separate set of laws -- the grounds of inadmissibility -- bars a person's entry to the U.S., either when applying for a U.S. visa or green card, or, if you already have a green card, after you have left the United States with a crime on your record, committed a crime outside the U.S., or spent more than six months outside the United States.
+A separate set of laws called the grounds of inadmissibility bars a person's entry to the U.S., either when applying for a U.S. visa or green card, or, if the person already has a green card, after the person has left the United States with a crime on record, committed a crime outside the U.S., or spent more than six months outside the United States.

 In literal terms this means that you could take a trip, attempt to return to the U.S., and then be placed into proceedings to argue about whether your green card can be taken away because you've become inadmissible.

 The grounds of inadmissibility are found in Section 212 of the I.N.A.
 (Immigration and Nationality Act).
 The potentially relevant grounds of inadmissibility for someone with a DUI include having:

 A single DUI conviction, with no aggravating factors, is not usually found to fit any of the above descriptions.

 However, multiple DUIs or DUIs with aggravating factors can be sufficient to meet one of more of the above grounds, making someone inadmissible to the United States after having left.
 For more detail, see What Crimes Make Immigrants Inadmissible to the U.S.?